15 Best Movies of 2003

 3. Dogville (2003)

 Lars Von Trier.
 The name just had to come up.
 Very few contemporary filmmakers are as daring, audacious and experimental as him.
 ‘Dogville’ is a true work of art and a towering achievement that boasts of his cinematic genius.
 Like most Von Trier films, the film has a protagonist thrown in a world with no sense of morality and where nothing but evil and brutality thrive.
-Trier uses a theatrical set design to depict the life of a woman who, after escaping from a gang of mobsters, arrive in a small village called Dogville.
+Trier uses a theatrical set design to depict the life of a woman who, after escaping from a gang of mobsters, arrives in a small village called Dogville.
 Von Trier’s approach is excessively dramatic and in-your-face but is way too affecting on a psychological and emotional level.
 This is a sorry world of no hope, no goodness and no warmth but only cold realities.
-And no matter how hard you try and look away, it comes back to haunt you and that is the kind of power an auteur like Von Trier possesses.
+No matter how hard you try to look away, it comes back to haunt you, and that is the kind of power an auteur like Von Trier possesses.

 Read More: Best Movies of 2011